akbartus/Simple-AR/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" height="250">

 ### **Description / Rationale**
-Simple AR is a web-based image tracking library based on WebAssembly, which let's loading image targets without training.
+Simple AR is a web-based image tracking library based on WebAssembly and made for A-Frame framework.
 Unlike other web-based AR libraries it allows loading image targets without training and it is completely free!
-This is the A-Frame component for post-processing effects, which are based on the examples provided by Three.js and other sources (see Tech Stack section for more information).
-The component makes use of Effect Composer and lets compose effects in the same way as it is done in Three.js.

 ### **Instructions**
-In order to use the component attach "post-processing" to a-scene.
-The component has the following attributes:
+Simple AR is the component.
+In order to use it, attach "simple-ar" to a-entity.
+The component has the following attributes (new attributes will be added in the process of development):
 * <b>effect: { type: "string", default: "sketchy-pencil" }</b> - It allows to set the effect type.
 One of the following effects could be set: sketchy-pencil, halftone, old-film, pixel, glitch, sobel, bloom, dot-screen, volumetric-light, afterimage, bad-tv.

-* <b>halftoneParams: { type: "string", default: "shape: 1, radius: 6, rotateR: Math.PI / 12, rotateB: (Math.PI / 12) * 2, rotateG: (Math.PI / 12) * 3, scatter: 1, blending: 1, blendingMode: 1, greyscale: false, disable: false" }</b> - The parameters for halftone effect.
-Accepts the following in string format and is written together: shape, radius, rotateR, rotateB, rotateG, scatter, blending, blendingMode, greyscale, disable.

-* <b>oldFilmParams: { type: "string", default: "grayscale: true, nIntensity: 0.3, sIntensity: 0.3, sCount: 256" }</b> - The parameters of old film effect.
-Accepts the following in string format and is written togeter: grayscale, nIntensity, sIntensity, sCount.

-* <b>pixelParams: { type: "string", default: "pixelSize: 12, normalEdgeStrength: 0.35, depthEdgeStrength: 0.4" }*</b> - The parameters of pixel effect.
-Accepts the following: pixelSize, normalEdgeStrength, depthEdgeStrength.

-* <b>glitchParams: { type: "string", default: "goWild: false, enabled: true" }</b> - The parameters of glitch effect.
-Accepts the following: goWild, enabled.

-* <b>sobelParams: { type: "string", default: "enabled: true" }</b> - The parameters of Sobel effect.
-Accepts only "enabled" parameter.

-* <b>bloomParams: { type: "string", default: "threshold: 0, strength: 0.4, radius: 0, exposure: 1" }</b> - The parameters of bloom effect.
-Accepts the following: threshold, strength, radius and exposure.

-* <b>dotScreenParams: { type: "string", default: "scale: 4, angle: 90" }</b> - The parameters of dotscreen effect.
-Accepts the following: scale and angle.

-* <b>volumetricLightParams: { type: "string", default: "decay: 0.95, density: 0.5, exposure: 0.2, samples: 50" }</b> - The parameters of volumetric light effect.
-Accepts the following: decay, density, exposure, samples.

-* <b>afterimageParams: { type: "string", default: "damp: 0.8" } </b> - The parameters of afterimage effect.
-Accepts only damp parameter.

-* <b>badTVParams: { type: "string", default: "mute: true, show: true, distortion: 1.0, distortion2: 1.0, speed: 0.2, rollSpeed: 0" }*</b> - The parameters of bad TV effect.
-Accepts the following: mute, show, distortion, distortion2, speed, rollSpeed.

-<b>* Please note:</b> The individual effects of pixel and badTV do not work properly in VR mode yet.

 The code below shows the sample implementation of the component:
 ```